 Delete, Pack, Pack

-Miva Merchant 4.x and lower database files are DB III compliant (which gives us flexibility to import and export data to and from many applications), and when any items (products, orders, categories, etc.) are deleted in the store, they are flagged for deletion in the appropriate database.
+Miva Merchant 4.x and lower database files are DB III compliant (which gives us the flexibility to import and export data to and from many applications), and when any items (products, orders, categories, etc.) are deleted in the store, they are flagged for deletion in the appropriate database.
 This means accidental deletions are recoverable (though it requires working with the databases directly).
-The process of packing those databases after you delete something keeps database files running clean, and lessens the possibility of record numbers being reused.
+The process of packing those databases after you delete something keeps database files running clean and lessens the possibility of record numbers being reused.
 Reused record numbers are called dupes and can cause corruption of the database files themselves.